yuchenakaleslie/yuchenakaleslie.github.io/_pages/experience.md

 ### Teaching

 - Teaching Assistant (TA) for the module Geophysical Project (ENVS300) of Univ of Liverpool;
-- Supervising an undergraduate Stephen Guerin with dissertation "_Using machine learning to forecast induced seismicity_"
+- Supervised an undergraduate Stephen Guerin with dissertation "_Using machine learning to forecast induced seismicity_"

 ***